tuva-health/docs/docs/getting-started/mapping-guide.md

 correct corresponding Tuva input layer table names (i.e., the names the input layer tables have [here](../../connectors/input-layer)).

+To help you get started mapping, we have created a [connector template](https://github.com/tuva-health/connector_template).

 If your data source doesn't have every field in the input layer, that's okay.
 Just map the fields that you have and leave the other fields empty (you still need